Planning for retirement shouldn’t be confusing. To help you navigate the retirement world, we put together a glossary of common terms.

 Note: If you opt to self-direct, instead of using a model portfolio, you will not benefit from automatic rebalancing.

-Fees incurred as part of a specific investment, which may include administrative charges, exchange fees, account fees, and purchase fees.
-At Human Interest, our average fund fees of a model portfolio (per risk setting) are just 0.07% (compared to the average 1.89% for small 401(k) plans).
+Fees incurred as part of a specific investment and paid directly to the fund, which may include administrative charges, exchange fees, account fees, and purchase fees.
+Average fund expense ratios in Human Interest’s core fund lineup are 0.07%1 (compared to an average 0.39% for 401(k) plans).

 A person or entity you name the recipient of your 401(k) plan if you die.
 Beneficiaries must meet requirements that make them eligible for a specified distribution.